Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

     - Syscall: 2
     - Path: push 'flag.txt' to the stack, then use rsp as the input for this param

+- Read:

         man -s 2 read

+    - Syscall: 0

+- Write:

         man -s 2 write

-Now we can inspect it:
+    - Syscall: 1

+Once the code is printing the flag, lets check how large it is:

+    ./shellcode.py flag

+s

     ./shellcode.py flag
     Hex: